 I sniffled.
 She squeezed my shoulders.

 “I can’t bear the thought of you coming to harm.
 That’s why you need to go.
 Go to Ser Davos.
 I know you want to go to sea.
 I also know the sea will bring you back to me.
 But for now it will take you away.
 Just as I am going away.
 This is the way things must be if we are to see each other again in this life.”
+She picked up my bag, opened it, and put a small pouch and a sealed scroll inside.
+“There’s some coin, to help you.
+And… I wrote you a letter, about your father, for when you were older.
+Read it when you’re across the Narrow Sea.”
+She closed the bag’s flap, held her hand there, tears in her eyes.
+“And know how much I love you, my sweet Cad, and how proud I am of you, and always will be.”

-She handed me my back, kissed my cheek one last time, and told me to go.
+She handed me my bag, kissed my cheek one last time, and told me to go.
 So I went.
 I went to the docks to find the man who’d take me away from Westeros, from the Trants, into the unknown I’d dreamed of but never truly seen.